DarrelHanich/DarrelHanich.github.io/hospitalanalysis.md

 **Summary**
 ---
 <br><br>
-- Verify the length of stay for patients.
+- I found that most patients stayed for less than 7 days.
-- Top 5 Specialties provided at the hospital.
+- Cardiology is a top procedure at this hospital.
-- Correlation of Lab Procedures by race/ethnic group.
+- There is no difference between racial groups and number of procedures.
-- Relationship between lab procedures and length of stay.
+- The more procedures a patient has, the longer the stay to do those procedures.
-- Assembling a list of people to further research for deeper reasonings.
+- I compiled a list of patients that further analysis for specialized treatment.
+This includes African Americans and those that increased their Metformin.
-- Success Stories
+- I published a list of patients with their medication counts, number of lab procedures, and whether they were readmitted.
 <br><br>
 ---
 **Call to Action**